lixtheyt/mediapad/README.md

 ## Companion app (now playing on the OLED)

-`Companion/mediapad_tray.exe` is a small, tray-only Windows app that streams whatever you are currently playing — Spotify, a browser tab, anything Windows reports media for — to the mediapad's OLED over Raw HID.
+`Companion/mediapad_tray.exe` is a portable application made in Python that feeds Mediapad with the latest information about current played media on your computer.
 Without it the OLED just shows "Hackpad".

-It is portable: one file, nothing to install and no folders created next to it.
-Double-click it and it lives entirely in the notification-area tray (there is no window).
-A grey icon means the keyboard was not found; it turns green once the mediapad is plugged in with this firmware flashed.
-Running it a second time does nothing — only one instance ever stays in the tray.

-Right-click the tray icon for the menu:

-- **Send now playing** — pause or resume streaming without quitting
-- **Run at startup** — add/remove a Windows startup entry (it also appears under **Task Manager → Startup**, so it can be disabled there too)
-- **Uninstall** — asks to confirm, turns off startup and deletes the app itself
-- **Quit** — stop it for this session
+As I have mentioned... it is a portable application.
+That means you don't have to install anything.
+Just open, mess with it in the tray (where background applications are located) and make sure to enable the setting that allows it to open on start up of your computer, so you don't have to turn it on manually every time you turn on your computer.
+If you've got no idea where the tray with the background applications is located then please, google it.